 Liberty Insurance Underwriters Inc. filed suit against us in federal court in Delaware seeking a declaratory judgment that there was no insurance coverage for any settlement, judgment, or defense costs in the class and derivative litigation, that the monies totaling approximately \$1 million it paid to the Company in connection with the SEC investigation were not covered by insurance, and for recoupment of the monies already paid.
 We have retained counsel to defend us which has filed an answer to the complaint denying its material allegations, as well as a counterclaim against Liberty for breach of contract, declaratory judgment, bad faith and violation of the Washington State Consumer Protection Act, alleging among other things that Liberty wrongfully denied the Company's claims for coverage of the class and derivative litigations, and seeking money damages.
-Liberty Insurance Underwriters, Inc. filed suit against us in federal court in Delaware seeking a declaratory judgment that there was no insurance coverage for any settlement, judgement, or defense costs in the class and derivative litigation, the monies totaling approximately \$1 million it paid to the Company in connection with the SEC request for information in an investigation was not covered by insurance, and for the recoupment of the monies already paid.
-The case has been set for trial in July, 2022.
+Liberty Insurance Underwriters, Inc. filed suit against us in federal court in Delaware seeking a declaratory judgment that there was no insurance coverage for any settlement, judgment, or defense costs in the class and derivative litigation, the monies totaling approximately \$1 million it paid to the Company in connection with the SEC request for information in an investigation was not covered by insurance, and for the recoupment of the monies already paid.
+On June 7, 2022, the court filed a Stipulation and Order for Entry of Judgment in the amount of \$1,359,063.72 in favor of Liberty (the "Judgment") following summary judgment granted by the court to Liberty on all but one of the matters at issue in the case.
+The Company filed an appeal in July 2022.
+Pending the outcome of the appeal, the Company paid \$1.6 million into the registry of the court which stayed execution of the Judgment.
+The United States Court of Appeals for the Third Circuit (the "Third Circuit Court") held oral argument on the appeal on March 8, 2023.
+As of the date of this Report, the Third Circuit Court has not issued a ruling on the appeal.